mjhea0/node-workshop/outline.md

 v0.0.1

-End goal: Build a full-stack application with Node and Express that authorizes against the Twitter API, grabs data using the user's token from Twitter, and then displays a chart with the data to the end user.
+End goal: Build a full-stack application with Node and Express where the user can authenticate via the Twitter and then data from the Twitter API is displayed to the user.

 ## Pre Work